-Upton Country Park Adventure Play Project
+Upton Country Park Adventure Play 2019

 - An exciting new destination play area for a wide range of ages and abilities

-- Challenging equipment stimulating creative play and learning
+- Challenging equipment stimulating creative, sociable play

-Will there be any seating in the area?
+Is there any seating in the area?

-Will the Adventure Play have disabled access?
+Does the Adventure Play have disabled access?

 Yes, the design offers stimulating and challenging opportunities for all children in a natural setting.
 It is designed to be invisibly inclusive, letting barriers disappear and giving the chance for equal play opportunities.
 The design and equipment recognises the Inclusive Play ‘Plan Inclusive Play Areas’ assessment and will celebrate the six senses of inclusive play.